Troubleshooting IIS Compression issues in IIS6/IIS7.x

 cscript.exe adsutil.vbs SET w3svc/filters/compression/parameters/HcDoDynamicCompression TRUE

-The output to that command looks like this:
+The output of the previous command looks like this:

 HcDoDynamicCompression : (BOOLEAN) True